ballerina-platform/ballerina-dev-website/1.1/learn/installing-ballerina.md

 [Download the DEB file](/downloads) and double-click on it to launch the installer.
 The installer guides you through the installation process and installs the Ballerina distribution to `/usr/lib/ballerina`.

-> **Info:** Alternatively, you can use the below command to install Ballerina using the downloaded the DEB file.
+> **Info:** Alternatively, you can use the below command to install Ballerina using the downloaded DEB file.
 Replace `<ballerina-home>/<ballerina-binary>.deb` with the actual file path.

 ```
 dpkg -i <ballerina-binary>.deb